prometheus/docs/content/docs/alerting/alertmanager.md

 instance if it cannot communicate with the database.
 As a result hundreds of alerts are sent to Alertmanager.

-As a user one only wants to get a single page while still being able to see exactly which service instances were affected.
+As a user, one only wants to get a single page while still being able to see exactly which service instances were affected.
 Thus one can configure Alertmanager to group alerts by their cluster and alertname so it sends a single compact notification.